-Apple has described Force Touch as the "most significant new sensing capability" since it included Multi‑Touch in older MacBook laptops.
+Apple describes Force Touch as the "most significant new sensing capability" since it included Multi‑Touch in older MacBook laptops.

 Haptic feedback is made possible due to Taptic Engine.

-Here are some examples about how to use the Force Touch trackpad:
+How to use the Force Touch trackpad examples

-Apple has also highlighted a third type of click/gesture that's for pressure-sensitive drawing.
+A third type of click/gesture is for pressure-sensitive drawing.
 In other words: you can press lightly on the Force Touch trackpad to create a thin stroke while drawing or harder for a thick one when, let's say, creating a signature for forms in Preview.

 The trackpad will of course also send a tangible response to your fingertip whenever you perform certain actions, including Force click, accelerators, and pressure-sensitive drawing, meaning you'll be able to feel even mundane tasks like like aligning annotations on a PDF.